Leadership

 Donna Toland, M.S.N., RN, has held progressive leadership positions in nursing and health care management for over two decades.
 Prior to joining Hillsboro Medical Center, she served as Chief Nurse of Mental Health Services at Rocky Mountain Regional VA Medical Center.
 Throughout her career, she’s held key leadership roles spearheading clinical innovation, operational improvements, and staff development initiatives at Children’s Hospital Colorado, Sky Ridge Medical Center, and UCHealth.
 Outside of work, Donna enjoys spending time with her husband, their two children, and their two dogs.

-Scott Schwab, Chief Financial Officer, Interim Chief Operating Officer
+Scott Schwab, Chief Financial Officer, Chief Operating Officer

 Scott Schwab, CPA, has improved performance and driven transformational change at health care organizations for over 20 years.
 Before joining Hillsboro Medical Center, Scott optimized net revenue as a System Finance leader at Providence.
 As a consultant at both Ernst & Young and Nordic, he led successful performance improvement, risk reduction, acquisition integration and organizational transformation initiatives.
 Scott enjoys spending time with his family hiking, camping and supporting the Portland Thorns.